robianc/parse_COVID-19/README.md

 The Excel file is this one, see if it fits your needs: [COVID-19.xlsx](./out/COVID-19.xlsx).
 You may need to execute the script to update its contents.

-## Peak estimate
+## Peak estimate of "system stress"

 The Excel also incudes the computation, for each region and each i-th day, of cumulated_deceased(i)/cumulated_deceased(j) for j={i-1,i-2,...,i-10}.
-This ratio could give an indication on the trend of death counts compared to death counts j days before.
+This ratio could give an indication on the trend of death counts compared to death counts up to j days before.

+The number of deaths depends not only on the number of infected people, but also on the capability of the health system to cope with the on-going situation.

-The tendency is inverted when the ratio becomes less than 1.
+The tendency of the stress on the system as whole is inverted when the ratio becomes cumulated_deceased(i)/cumulated_deceased(j) less than 1.

 ### Lombardy

-Focusing on Lombardy from 12/3/2020 onward, the rate d(i)/d(10) is very well described by an exponential function.
+Focusing on Lombardy from 12/3/2020 onward, the rate cumulated_deceased(i)/cumulated_deceased(10) is very well described by an exponential function.

 ![Fitting 22/03/2020](old/lombardia_j10_20200322.png)